 Failing to Prepare is Preparing to Fail – How to Successfully Manage Criminal Charges

 Being charged with criminal offending is extremely stressful.
 A natural reaction to being charged is to become overwhelmed and refuse to confront the reality of a pending court date.
 I see people accused of criminal offending do this regularly.
 They will attend the office for a first consultation only days before their hearing and it is a scramble to get everything ready in time.
-This is not the correct way to manage criminal charges.
+This is not the correct way to managing criminal charges.
 To give yourself the best chance of getting the best outcome in your case when accused of criminal offending, you should do the following:

 Engage an Expert